Ihr Hochbeet richtig befüllen

 • Usability up to 10 months

-Due to the rotting of the organic material inside the Raised beds Sufficient natural nutrients become available that can be optimally absorbed by the plants.
-The natural rotting process produces not only high-quality, nutrient-rich compost but also heat.
-This heat makes it possible raised bed Can be cultivated for up to 10 months a year as there is no frost in the raised bed.
-With the right filling and one Raised bed cover It can also be used like a Cold frame to use.
-The longer usability also means that you can start planting the plants earlier.
-This means that the first harvest of the year can be harvested earlier than with ground-level beds.
+Due to the decomposition of the organic material inside the raised bed Sufficient natural nutrients are available, which can be optimally absorbed by the plants.
+The natural rotting process produces not only high-quality, nutrient-rich compost, but also heat.
+This heat enables the raised bed up to 10 months a year, as there is no frost in the raised bed.
+With the right filling and a raised bed cover It can also be used as a cold frame The longer usability also means that the plants can be planted earlier.
+Therefore, the first harvest of the year can be brought in earlier than with ground-level beds.

 Step 1:

-Before you start filling, we recommend attaching a vole screen to the bottom of the Raised beds.
-The first layer of filling is then placed directly on the vole grid: tree cuttings, shrub cuttings and/or hedge cuttings - the so-called “wood core layer”.
-This loose layer creates a loose structure, keeping the raised bed accessible to beneficial soil creatures.
-The combination with the mouse protection grille is ideal for keeping unwanted visitors away at the same time.
-At the end of the first layer, approximately 5cm thick turned sod is used.
+Before you start filling, we recommend installing a vole grid on the bottom of the Raised bed.
+The first layer of filling is then placed directly on the vole grid: tree cuttings, shrub cuttings and/or hedge cuttings - the so-called "wood core layer".
+This loose layer creates a loose structure, which means that the raised bed remains accessible to useful soil organisms.
+The combination with the mouse protection grid is ideal for keeping unwanted visitors away at the same time.
+To finish off the first layer, around 5cm thick upturned turf is used.

 Step 2:

-The bottom layer is followed by a second layer, about 20 cm thick, consisting of light compost, leaf cuttings and lawn clippings.
-When making compost from your own garden, it is advisable to ensure that you only use vegetable waste for composting and not leftover meat or fish in order not to attract vermin and avoid a strong smell.
-With a quick composter you can produce the highest quality compost in your garden, which is ideal for use anywhere in the garden.
+The bottom layer is followed by a second layer, about 20 cm thick, consisting of light compost, leaf cuttings and grass clippings.
+When composting from your own garden, it is advisable to ensure that only plant waste is used for composting and not leftover meat or fish, in order not to attract vermin and avoid a strong smell.
+With a rapid composter, you can produce the highest quality compost in your garden, which is ideal for use anywhere in the garden.

 Step 3:

-The top layer of a properly filled raised bed is a layer of high quality soil.
-Either you take soil from your garden (e.g. the soil that you removed so that you could set up the raised bed) or you get organic black soil, for example.
-There is no need to add extra compost to the soil layer.
-The plants are then inserted into this top layer of soil.
-If you follow this procedure when filling your raised bed, you can expect bountiful, high-quality harvests for around 5 years.
+The top layer of a properly filled raised bed is a layer of high-quality soil.
+You can either take soil from your garden (e.g. the soil you removed in order to be able to set up the raised bed) or you can get organic black soil, for example.
+No extra compost needs to be added to the layer of soil.
+The plants are then planted in this top layer of soil.
+If you follow this procedure when filling your raised bed, you can expect a rich and high-quality harvest for around 5 years.

-Ambitious gardeners follow when filling the Raised beds the philosophy that your own garden already offers almost all the nutrients needed by subsequent plant generations.
-But even for less experienced gardeners, composting and soil improvement is very easy to do.
-In principle, you can use most natural garden waste in large quantities for filling.
-Only stubborn weed roots, such as those of dandelions or field bindweed, should not be mixed in.
+Ambitious gardeners follow the raised bed the philosophy that your own garden already provides almost all the nutrients needed by the next generation of plants.
+But even for less experienced gardeners, composting and soil improvement is very easy to accomplish.
+Basically, you can use most natural garden waste in large quantities for filling.
+Only stubborn weed roots, such as those of dandelions or bindweed, should not be mixed in.
 By recycling garden waste, you need less or no fertilizer and still have high yields.
-Garden waste that can be used well is:
+Garden waste that can be used well is mainly:

 • shredded material